thecodeweaver/MCUPass/README.md

 # MCUPass
- Create secure passwords using a microcontroller and some analog noise
+A hardware password generator using Arduino and PlatformIO